 Japan is the third-largest economy in the world by nominal GDP.
 Its industry is competitive and market-oriented, with a focus on the manufacture of precision and high technology items such as hybrid vehicles, robotics, and optical instruments.
 According to the Human Development Index, Japan residents enjoy a high standard of living, the country being ranked on the 19th place in terms of quality of life.

 - is a progressive tax with rates ranging from 5% to 45%.
 As your wage increases and falls into higher income brackets, the marginal tax rate will increase too.
 Employment earnings are subject to a standard deduction that reduces the taxable income.
 The minimum deduction is currently ¥550,000.
 Japan uses a pay-as-you-earn payroll system, where income tax is usually applied on the gross salary directly by the employer, who then transfers the payment to the tax authorities.
 This means that employees receive their monthly take-home pay from their employer, and do not typically need to file a tax return at the end of the tax year.

 - is a tax applied on your gross income, and it comprises pension, health, unemployment, and accident compensation.
 Like income tax, social insurance is deducted at source from the gross salary by the employer on a monthly basis.

 - Residence Tax

-- payed only by the people that lived in Japan on the first of January of that year.
-This tax is applied on the yearly salary minus the employment income deduction and any other deductions.
+- is paid only if the taxpayer was living in Japan on the first of January of that year.
+This tax is applied on the yearly salary minus the employment standard deduction and any other deductions.

-The information presented on this page is based on the fiscal regulations of Japan in 2019.
+The information presented here is based on the fiscal regulations in Japan in 2020.
 Visit japan-guide.com for more details.